For Authors|For Editors|For Reviewers

 4.3 Research Involving Animals

-Experimental research on vertebrates or any regulated invertebrates must comply with institutional, national or international guidelines, and where available should have been approved by an appropriate ethics committee.
+Experimental research on vertebrates or any regulated invertebrates must comply with institutional, national, or international guidelines, and where available should have been approved by an appropriate ethics committee.
 A statement detailing compliance with relevant guidelines (e.g., ARRIVE guidelines 2.0) and/or ethical approval (including the name of the ethics committee and the reference number where appropriate) must be included in the manuscript.
 This also applies to field studies and other non-experimental research on animals.

 For experimental studies involving client-owned animals, authors must also document informed consent from the client or owner and adherence to a high standard (best practice) of veterinary care.
 If a study was granted an exemption from requiring ethics approval, this should also be detailed in the manuscript (including the name of the ethics committee that granted the exemption and the reasons for the exemption).